RuntimePanic/planqdelta-backend-replacement/docs/api/README.md

-# ForkDelta API
+# PlanqDelta API

-ForkDelta's API gives you access to ticker information, orders, trades, deposits, withdrawals, and anything else available through our website.
+PlanqDelta's API gives you access to ticker information, orders, trades, deposits, withdrawals, and anything else available through our website.
 You can also interact directly with the smart contract to get trades, deposits, and withdrawals.
 For an example of directly working with the contract, take a look at our [contract_observer.py](https://github.com/forkdelta/backend-replacement/blob/master/app/services/contract_observer.py).
-ForkDelta's orderbook is primarily stored offchain, but can be accessed with our public interface or through this API.
+PlanqDelta's orderbook is primarily stored offchain, but can be accessed with our public interface or through this API.
 To learn more about our order system, take a look at our [backend repository](https://github.com/forkdelta/backend-replacement).

 # Websocket Server

-ForkDelta's API is socket.io based.
+PlanqDelta's API is socket.io based.
 The API utilizes SSL on all connections to keep your data private.
-You can connect to ForkDelta's API through this endpoint:
+You can connect to PlanqDelta's API through this endpoint:

  - https://api.planqdelta.com